Zhovkva: Historical sites

 The Collegiate Church of St. Lawrence, a domed church from the 17th century founded by Stanisław Żółkiewski and built by a group of Italian architects, was turned into a warehouse under Soviet rule.
 After Ukraine declared independence in the early 1990s, the church was restored.
 The church contains the sarcophagus of the city's founder Stanisław Żółkiewski.

 The town center of Zhovkva was declared a heritage site in 1994, and restoration work is now under way.
 Zhovkva Castle, the town's oldest and largest building, former residence of hetman Stanisław Żółkiewski and King John III Sobieski, is being converted into a culture and conference hall.

-The wooden Holy Trinity Church built in 1720 by Polish prince Konstanty Władysław Sobieski, was listed in 2013 as a World Heritage Site by UNESCO, as a part of the composite site Wooden tserkvas of the Carpathian region in Poland and Ukraine.
+The wooden Holy Trinity Church built in 1720 by Polish prince Konstanty Władysław Sobieski, was listed in 2013 as a World Heritage Site by UNESCO, as a part of the composite site Wooden Tserkvas of the Carpathian region in Poland and Ukraine.

 Relics of Saint Parthenius, 3rd-century Christian martyr from Rome were moved to Zhovkva in 1784.
 They are kept at the local Church of Holy Heart of Jesus, run by Ukrainian Greek-Catholic monks of the Basilian order.

 A Renaissance architecture fortified synagogue, built between 1692 and 1698, and co-financed by Polish King John III Sobieski, is located in the town.

-Gas-free city

-In 2017 Zhovkva became the first city of Ukraine that did not use gas in central heating system.

-European Union financed Zhovkva project.
-It allowed to fully eliminate gas and use wood instead.